lsst-sqre/gafaelfawr/docs/kubernetes.rst

 ``oauth2_proxy_cookie_secret.txt``
     The secret key used to encrypt the oauth2_proxy session.
-    Shared between JWT Authorizer and oauth2_proxy.
+    Shared between Gafaelfawr and oauth2_proxy.
     Should be a 256-bit secret key encoded in URL-safe base64.

 ``session_secret.txt``
-    Encryption key for the JWT Authorizer session cookie.
+    Encryption key for the Gafaelfawr session cookie.
     Generate with :py:meth:`cryptography.fernet.Fernet.generate_key`.

 ``signing_key.pem``